 Who is deep pressure for?

-You may already be engaging in activities that provide deep pressure without realizing it. 🙂 While deep pressure can be part of occupational therapy, it doesn’t need a therapeutic setting to work.
+You may already be engaging in activities that provide deep pressure without realising it. 🙂 While deep pressure can be part of occupational therapy, it doesn’t need a therapeutic setting to work.

 You can try it at home by using a weighted blanket, or ask to be wrapped up in a nice bear hug from someone you love.
 It also works with massages and activities that naturally provide deep pressure, such as swimming or yoga, where the water pressure or body positions exert a calming, grounding effect.

-These natural behaviors can be comforting and grounding, helping you feel more centered.
+These natural behaviours can be comforting and grounding, helping you feel more centred.

 What does deep pressure feel like?